-- 1. Type of client: retail clients (and above) - 2.
-Investor knowledge and experience: basic knowledge of how the product works, or greater - 3.
-Investor's financial situation: ability to bear losses - 4.
-Risk tolerance and compatibility of the risk/reward profile of the product with the target market: UCITS KIID SRRI 5 - 5.
-Clients' objectives: - o Investment objective: Growth - o Investment Horizon: 5 Years (see recommended holding period in the UCITS KIID) - 6.
-Clients' needs: No specific features - 7.
-Clients who should not invest (the "negative target market"): no negative target market - 8.
-Preferred distribution channel: all types of distribution channels interactions with not only IDD but also the PRIIP KID disclosure.
+1. Type of client: retail clients (and above)

+2. Investor knowledge and experience: basic knowledge of how the product works, or greater

+3. Investor's financial situation: ability to bear losses

+4. Risk tolerance and compatibility of the risk/reward profile of the product with the target market: UCITS

+KIID SRRI 5

+5. Clients' objectives:

+Investment objective: Growth

+Investment Horizon: Long Term

+6. Clients' needs: No specific features

+7. Clients who should not invest (the "negative target market"): no negative target market

+8. Preferred distribution channel: all types of distribution channels the IDD's target market requirement, which is currently being articulated as part of the IDD Level-2 measures.
+Overall, we would underline the need for conformity of the MiFID II target market and its interactions with not only IDD but also the PRIIP KID disclosure.
 Fund managers can sensibly produce only one target market for a fund that is, in turn, used by all forms of distribution channel, including insurance companies in developing the IDD target market for their products.
 It would be impossible and to the detriment of the end investors if different target market regimes for PRIIPs existed within Europe.